 What makes the Lincoln Christmas Market so special?

-For me the Lincoln Christmas Market is a time of nostalgia.
+For me, the Lincoln Christmas Market is a time of nostalgia.
 I’ve been to it as a child and as a teenager, and have seen it grow over the years.
+Alongside the Lincolnshire Show it’s the biggest event in the calendar in the city, and both were major parts of my childhood.

 My old primary school is opened each year as a place for refreshments during the market – I love to make a stop here and see how the school has changed.